akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/path-directives/pathEndOrSingleSlash.md

 ## Description

-Only passes the request to its inner route if the unmatched path of the `RequestContext` is either empty or contains only one single slash.
+Only passes the request to its inner route if the unmatched path of the @unidoc[RequestContext] is either empty or contains only one single slash.

 This directive is a simple alias for `rawPathPrefix(Slash.? ~ PathEnd)` and is mostly used on an inner-level to